A QUBO formulation for top-$\tau$ eigencentrality nodes: Results

 To obtain optimal results using the D-Wave 2000Q, it is best to set the chain strength to the maximum possible, $1000$ in this case.
 It was observed that very low chain strength values resulted in broken chains affecting the probability of the QA settling into a global minimum solution.
 Setting the post-processing method to ``optimization" and the number of samples to the maximum, $10,000$ boosted the chances of obtaining the optimal solution.
 However as the graph gets larger more samples are required to increase the probability of observing the ground state solution.
 Here is where some inconsistencies in obtaining the lowest energy output for larger graphs was highlighted: the first (or second, etc.) run may not result in the expected output.
-Running multiple times would eventually result in the correct output occurring once, but due to the noisy and quantum nature of the quantum machine, we do not know the exact number of runs required to give the global minimum solution.
-This was mostly observed in the Karate Club graph in Fig.~\ref{Fig 3}e and the Davis Southern women network.
-With a little bit of luck the result can be obtained in the first run or in a few runs.
-This behavior is not surprising since an increase in the problem size decreases the probability of finding an optimal solution due to annealing error and imperfect hardware \cite{error}.
+Running multiple times would eventually result in the correct output occurring once, but due to the noisy and quantum nature of the quantum machine, {there is no fixed number of runs determined for all graphs to guarantee the global minimum solution.}

+This was mostly observed in the Karate Club graph (graph with 34 nodes) in Fig~\ref{Fig 6} e and the Davis Southern women network.
+With a little bit of luck the result can be obtained in the first run or in a few runs. {For example, in Fig~\ref{Fig 5} we see that QA returns the global minimum for the QUBO problem \ref{eq:qubop} with $\tau=3$ for the graphs with 34 and 50 nodes after 5 and 2 runs respectively and returns the global minimum for the QUBO for other graphs after 1 run.} This behavior is not surprising since an increase in the problem size decreases the probability of finding an optimal solution due to annealing error and imperfect hardware \cite{error}.